aglerj/TelemetryTool2CSV/README.md

 #Update to use your syslog port
 $port = "9997"

-Step 2: Staging the Script
+Step 4: Staging the Script
-Stage the PowerShell script on the machine that runs your CyberArk Telemetry Tool scheduled task.
+Stage the updated PowerShell script on the utility server that runs your CyberArk Telemetry Tool scheduled task.
 On that machine, navigate to the default CyberArk Telemetry folder (C:/Program Files/CyberArk/CyberArk Telemetry).
-Paste the PowerShell script within the ETL folder.
+Paste the updated PowerShell script within the ETL folder.

-Step 3: Modify the Scheduled Task
+Step 6: Modify the Scheduled Task
 Launch task scheduler and edit the CyberArk Telemetry task by right clicking on it and selecting properties.
 Under the Actions tab, add a new action to launch the PowerShell script.
 Program/script: powershell
 Add arguments (optional): -NoProfile -NoLogo -NonInteractive -ExecutionPolicy Bypass -File "C:\Program Files\CyberArk\CyberArk Telemetry\ETL\TelemetryToolETL.ps1"
 Press OK.

-Step 4: Right click on the task and run on-demand.
+Step 6: Right click on the scheduled task and run on-demand.
+Wait for the scheduled task to finish.

-Step 5: Checking the output
+Step 7: Checking the output
 Log into your SIEM.
 Wait a few minutes for the events to be indexed.
-Search your related SIEM index, such as index=cyberark .
+Search your related SIEM index, such as index=cyberark | search "CyberArk Telemetry".